-- School Messenger – You will receive a phone call or text from the district.
+- School Messenger – You will receive a phone from the district.

 - District Website – This is updated the moment the decision is made to cancel or delay.

-- Social Media – District Facebook Page and Twitter
+- Social Media – District Facebook page, Twitter @tosborn1997

 If you have any questions or concerns feel free to contact me.
 Go CHIPPS !